-In 2011, LDC spent approximately \$0.5 million to meet environmental protection requirements.
+In 2012, LDC spent approximately \$0.4 million to meet environmental protection requirements.
 These costs are not anticipated to significantly increase for future years, and do not currently have a material impact on the Corporation's financial and operational results.

 The Corporation recognizes a liability for the future environmental remediation of certain properties and for future removal and handling costs for contamination in electricity distribution equipment in service and in storage.
 The liability is recognized when the asset retirement obligation is incurred and when the fair value is determined.
-As at December 31, 2011, the Corporation's asset retirement obligations amounted to \$4.9 million.
-See note 3(n) and note 14 to the Consolidated Financial Statements.
+As at December 31, 2012, the Corporation's asset retirement obligations amounted to \$5.1 million.
+See note 4 (p) and note 15 to the Consolidated Financial Statements.